 - Shelf life studies under real and accelerated conditions

-- Sensory panels to check taste, color, and consistency over time
+- Sensory panels to check taste, colour, and consistency over time

 - Packaging trials to make sure your product works in both bottles and sachets